DigitalGeographyLab/tweetsearcher/README.md

 If you're not interested in what bots have to say, then you have to do the cleaning up yourself.
 Checking the `source` of the tweet and removing all posts from sources that seem bot-like or automated is a simple first step.
 There are plenty of bots posting weather data, satellite positions, every dicionary word in a given language etc. After initial bot cleaning, you can use [Botometer](https://botometer.osome.iu.edu/) to do account-specific checking for the rest (the free option has a 500 account daily quota).

+# Known issues
+This tool is in very early stages of development and issues can arise if downloading very small datasets.

 ## Referencing

-If you use this script in your research or project, please refer back to us using this:
+If you use this script in your research or project, or develop it further, please refer back to us using this:

 Väisänen, T., S. Sirkiä, O. Järv & T. Toivonen (2021) tweetsearcher: A python tool for downloading Tweets for academic research.
 DOI: nothing/yet/here